josep-prog/formative_introduction_blockchain/README.md

 The program then validates the blockchain.
 Because the contents of the block no longer match its stored fingerprint, the validation fails and the program reports that tampering has been detected.
 This provides a simple demonstration of the main reason for using a blockchain in this project.
 The assignment also requires a demonstration that changing a past block breaks chain validation.

-The change is only made in memory.
-Therefore, restarting the program creates a new clean blockchain for another demonstration.
+The change is only made in memory, and the program refuses to save a chain that fails validation.
+Therefore, restarting the program reloads the clean blockchain from data/chain.txt for another demonstration.
+You can also open data/chain.txt in a text editor, change a title, and start the program again.
+It will warn that the saved blockchain is INVALID.

 ## **Error Handling**